 The licensee may not engage in any broadcasting, telecasting, videotaping, audio recording or transcription activity without written permission from the OCC executive director, provided that all recording is for business associated with the stated event functions.
 The licensee is responsible for all costs associated with such broadcast and/or recording rights.

 The licensee shall make all arrangements for such recording and notify the event manager in writing.

 Catering services are provided by our partners at pacificwild, exclusive to the OCC.

-Hours of operation for concession locations are determined by pacificwild, with recommendations based on demographics provided by the OCC sales department and show management.
-In most cases, at least one concession location will be open when there are 500 or more guests in the building.
+Hours of operation for restaurant locations are determined by pacificwild, with recommendations based on demographics provided by the OCC sales department and show management.
+In most cases, at least one restaurant location will be open when there are 500 or more guests in the building.

 Decorator and display company rules of conduct

 Decorator and display companies are required to set up and tear down within the dates and times specified in the license agreement.

 Decorators/contractors must enter the facility at our security console, located between loading dock bay 9 and 10.
 All contractors must be identified with a badge or uniform while onsite.
 No equipment, pallets or waste materials may be left on the loading dock beyond the license agreement time frame or charges are incurred.

 Shows with 10-foot aisles must have booths set on the floor box grid in the exhibit halls.
 Prior approval must be given, and charges agreed to, for a show to set off the standard grid.